responsive-sk/hdm-boot/docs/PATH_SECURITY.md

 ### Path Security Improvements (2024)

-The MVA Bootstrap application has been updated to eliminate all relative path usage (`../..`) in favor of the proper `Paths` service:
+The HDM Boot application has been updated to eliminate all relative path usage (`../..`) in favor of the proper `Paths` service:

 #### Before (Insecure)
 ```php